gohugoio/hugo/content/content-management/comments.md

 wip: true
 ---

-As Hugo is a static site generator, the content produced is static and doesn't allow for a high degree of interaction with the website's end users.
 The most common interaction people ask for in static websites is the ability to add comments.

 Hugo ships with support for [Disqus](https://disqus.com/), a third-party service that provides comment and community capabilities to websites via JavaScript.

-Your theme may already support Disqus, but even it if doesn’t, it is easy to add.
+Your theme may already support Disqus.
+If not, it is easy to add.

-## Disqus
+## Adding Disqus

-Hugo comes with all the code you need to include load [Disqus][], a popular commenting service for both static and dynamic websites.
+Hugo comes with all the code you need to load Disqus into your templates.
+Before adding Disqus to your site, you'll need to [set up an account][disqussetup].

 ### Configuring Disqus